4 Investment Research Insights AI Uncovered About Inflation

 Netflix: The Streaming Giant

 In its Q3 earnings, Netflix missed Wall Street’s estimate of 3.32 million new subscribers, garnering only 2.2 million.
-This miss comes after the streaming giant added 25.9 million customers in the first half of the year, primarily driven by COVID and mandatory stay-at-home policies.
+This miss comes after the streaming giant added 25.9 million customers in the first half of the year, largely driven by COVID and mandatory stay at home policies.

 “We are the world’s leading subscription streaming entertainment service with over 192 million paid streaming memberships in over 190 countries enjoying TV series, documentaries, and feature films across a wide variety of genres and languages.”

-This past quarter, we saw the debut of Comcast’s Peacock, which comes on the heels of HBO Max and Disney+ launch.
+This past quarter, we saw the debut of Comcast’s Peacock, which comes on the heels of the launch of HBO Max and Disney+.
 Disney’s recent management reorganization signals that it is embracing the shift to streaming entertainment.
 We’re thrilled to be competing with Disney and a growing number of other players to entertain people; both consumers and content creators will benefit from our mutual desire to bring the best stories to audiences all over the world.

 So retention remains well at very healthy levels, better than we were a year ago.
-The acquisition remains strong.
-So you’re just seeing some natural, kind of because of that pull-forward effect, some slowdown.
-But we don’t want to lose sight of the fact that to measure our business, and it’s not based on any single quarter of growth fluctuation.
-It’s really about — it should be estimated in multi-quarter and multi-year trends.
-And so if you look at the past three quarters, year-to-date through Q3, we’ve grown by a little over 28 million members, which is more than we grew all of last year.
+Acquisition remains strong.
+So you’re just seeing some kind of a natural, kind of because of that pull-forward effect, some slowdown.
+But we don’t want to lose sight of the fact that to measure our business, it’s really not based on any single quarter of growth fluctuation.
+It’s really about — it should be measured in multi-quarter and multi-year trends.
+And so if you look at the past 3 quarters, year-to-date through Q3, we’ve grown by a little over 28 million members, which is more than we grew all of last year.
 So super healthy growth, and the underlying both top-line and bottom-line growth and retention trends in our business are healthy.

 Disney: The Much-Anticipated Newcomer

-This year, Disney began offering a package for users that combines its three services into one bundle for $12.99 per month, significantly reducing the cost of the three services combined for cord-cutters.
-Additionally, in its Q2 earnings, Disney noted that DIsney+ and Hulu significantly offset losses for the quarter from theme parks and resorts, theater closures, cruise line shutdowns, and decreased merchandise revenue.
+This year, Disney began offering a package for users that combines its three services into one bundle for $12.99 per month, significantly reducing the cost of the three services combined for cord cutters.
+In its Q2 earnings, Disney noted that DIsney+ and Hulu significantly offset losses for the quarter from theme parks and resorts, theater closures, cruise line shutdowns, and decreased merchandise revenue.

-When you look at Disney’s entire portfolio of direct-to-consumer businesses at Disney+, Hulu, and ESPN+, its combined global reach now exceeds 100 million paid subscriptions.
-In Q4, Disney “expects [its] DTC segment to generate about $1.1 billion in operating losses, and [it] expects “the Q4 operating results of our DTC businesses to improve by approximately $100 million relative to the prior-year quarter, driven by lower losses at Hulu and ESPN+, partially offset by our continued investment in Disney+.”
+When you look at Disney’s full portfolio of direct-to-consumer businesses at Disney+, Hulu, and ESPN+, its combined global reach now exceeds 100 million paid subscriptions.
+In Q4, Disney “expects [its] DTC segment to generate about $1.1 billion in operating losses, and [it] expects “the Q4 operating results of our DTC businesses to improve by approximately $100 million relative to the prior year quarter, driven by lower losses at Hulu and ESPN+, partially offset by our continued investment in Disney+.”

 Disney +